-Students who have been placed on academic probation will be academically suspended from the institution for one semester at the conclusion of any semester or summer session in which they fail to earn a semester grade point average of 2.0.
-Students on academic suspension are ineligible to receive Title IV assistance.
+Students who have been placed on academic probation will be academically suspended from the institution for one semester at the conclusion of any semester or summer session in which they fail to earn a semester and a Delgado adjusted cumulative grade point average of 2.0.

 Students will not be suspended before they have attempted 24 adjusted cummulative quality hours.